skanberg/todo-server/README.md

     yarn start

-Now the GraphiQL tool is available on http://localhost:4000/graphql.
+The GraphiQL tool is now available on http://localhost:4000/graphql.
 The GraphQL enpoint is available on the same URL.